dvdvideo1234/TrackAssemblyTool/readme.md

    3) Press enter and restart Gmod.
    4) Look at the tool screen.
 After holder's model validation, it shall write the new mode.
    5) Done.
 You are now in LUA mode.
-N: SQL is still the best option for using the tool with, because only a few models have to stay in the cache for a given amount of time, rather than the whole database forever ( till the server is up that is .. ), so please use SQL mode when possible if you want to save some amount of RAM.
+N: SQL is still the best option for using the tool with for servers, because only a few models have to stay in the cache for a given amount of time, rather than the whole database forever ( till the server is up that is ), so please use SQL mode when possible if you want to save some amount of RAM.
+   LUA mode is used as a default option, because some people have third party SQL servers, which messes with the sql.* library of the game and does not allow me to create the needed sql tables and records properly.

 Q: Can I do something about my server's performance and how can I configure the memory manager properly?
 A: You can choose a memory management algorithm by setting trackassembly_timermode to "mode@life@clear@collect"